Children's Village (New York): History

-In 1901, in the face of rising property values, the Washington Heights site was sold and 277 acres were purchased in Dobbs Ferry, New York, in Westchester County.
+In 1901, the Asylum's Board of Directors sold its city property and purchased a 277-acre farm in Dobbs Ferry, New York, in Westchester County.
 The new location was intended to be more homelike than the granite building in Washington Heights had been.
 Instead of dormitories housing 50–75 students, it featured cottages arranged around a central quad.
 At one point there were more than 40 buildings, including not only cottages and classroom buildings, but also workshops and a printing shop.
 This design won a gold medal for architecture at the St. Louis World's Fair in 1904.

 The new facility was designed to be a therapeutic community.
 The number of children housed and cared for was reduced from an average of 582 per year between 1871 and 1879 to 300 in the new facility, where living arrangements were modeled on typical family life; married couples lived with and cared for the children.
-It was at this time that the facility was renamed "The Children's Village".
+In 1901, the institution was renamed "The Children's Village".
 Children did not stay at the facility indefinitely; after 6–12 months they were returned to their families or placed in foster care.

 There was a new focus on mental health and social work in the 1920s, with the Children's Village becoming the first residential treatment center in the country to have an on-site psychiatric clinic and a social work training school.

 The New York Juvenile Asylum and its later incarnation, the Children's Village, saw much success and praise, with many students going on to lead successful lives.
 However, the Children's Village also saw criticism for its institutional model, artificial environment, and practice of mixing "virtuous" children from broken homes with children who had been arrested for criminal activity.
+In the 1920s, The Children's Village opened the National Training School for Institution Executives and Workers, the first facility of its kind, which eventually became part of the New York School of Social Work.

+In 1927, The Children's Village became the first child care agency in the U.S. to establish a psychiatric clinic on its campus.